kzr8/moe-junyuanpri/_departments/Chinese Language.md

 At Junyuan Primary, ALP Programmes for Confident Communication using Chinese Language consist of:

 *   P1 Speech and Drama Programme
-*   P2 Speech and Drama Programme & Learning Journey
+*   P2 Speech and Drama Programme &amp; Learning Journey
 *   P3 Chinese Storytelling via Moo-O (ICT platform)
 *   P4 Presentation Skills in Chinese Language
-*   P5 Chinese Language Journalism Programme
+*   P5 Chinese Language Journalism Programme&nbsp;

 **P1 and P2 Speech and Drama 讲述与演艺班**

-Our department aims to nurture students to be confident communicators to help them acquire the skills and dispositions required for the 21st century.
+Our department aims to nurture students to be confident communicators to help them acquire the skills and dispositions required for the 21st century.&nbsp;

-Our aims are to:
+Our aims are to:&nbsp;

 *   Develop confidence communication through drama, songs, Chinese poetry recitation and storytelling activities.
-*   Improve socialization and oral communication skills via conversation and role-play.
+*   Improve socialization and oral communication skills via conversation and role-play.&nbsp;
-*   Raise social awareness and encourage collaboration learning with others through group performance on stage.
+*   Raise social awareness and encourage collaboration learning with others through group performance on stage.&nbsp;

 Students attended Speech and Drama programme to learn techniques and skills necessary for effective communication.
 They are engaged in fun activities such as role-play, singing aloud, storytelling, and props performance.
 Through the programme, students could experience the joy of learning Chinese Language and learn more about teamwork as they cooperate with other classmates.